Skip to content

 Who: Institutions, hedge funds, corporates

-Flow: Supply RWA as collateral into a permissioned pool → borrow USDC → use it to short RWAs via perps/synths or diversify exposure (borrow-and-sell only in permissioned, allow-listed venues)
+Flow: Supply RWA as collateral into a permissioned pool → borrow stablecoins → hedge or diversify exposure through allow-listed venues

 Outcome: Hedge risk while keeping RWAs on the balance sheet